DerickEddington/sem_safe/README.md

   do `sem_open()` once.
 This crate uses atomics directly (because this crate is `no_std`) to enforce this, even if there are additional calls and perhaps from multiple threads concurrently.

+# Crate Features

+All features below are enabled by default.
+All are optional, except at least one of `unnamed` or `named` must be enabled, and except as otherwise noted for Mac.

+- **unnamed** - Enables the Unnamed Semaphores of POSIX.
+Unavailable on Mac and ignored there.
+- **named** - Enables the Named Semaphores of POSIX.
+Required on Mac.
+- **anonymous** - Enables the crate's own semaphore abstraction that is a "named" semaphore whose name doesn't exist and so can't be used, which is especially useful for non-named use-cases that need a workaround on Mac.
+- **plaster** - Enables the crate's own shim that provides a uniform API for non-named use-cases to be portable across Mac and all other OSs.
+This "plasters over" the lack of unnamed semaphores on Mac by using anonymous semaphores on Mac or using unnamed semaphores on all other OSs.

 # Portability

 This crate was confirmed to build and pass its tests on (x86_64 only so far):